gurpreetsingh840/tample-webapp/README.md

-# Gurdwara Singh Sabha Website
+# Gurudwara Singh Sabha Website

-A modern, responsive website for Gurdwara Singh Sabha built with Angular and TailwindCSS.
+A modern, responsive website for Gurudwara Singh Sabha built with Angular and TailwindCSS.

 ## Features
 - Responsive design with mobile-first approach